StuPro-TOSCAna/TOSCAna/docs/dev/adr/0021-use-cloudformation-builder.md

 ### Build our own Template Creator

 * `+` Can be built from the ground up to suit our needs
-* `-` Requires a lot of addional effort to get the same result
+* `-` Requires a lot of additional effort to get the same result